aditisingh4812/simplified_tuned_range_separated/README.md

 ## 🚀 Features

-- Feature 1 - Streamlined ω_eff Calculation:
-- Integrated with PySCF’s framework for effortless computation of range-separation parameters.
-- Feature 2 - Transparent Workflow Documentation
+### Dual Range-Separation Parameter Methods
+Two independent parameter tuning approaches are implemented:

+- **ω_eff** – Effective range-separation parameter derived from the STRSF formulation.
+- **ω_GDD** – Global Density-Dependent tuning method.

+### PySCF Integration
+The implementations extend the **PySCF** framework to allow efficient calculations of range-separated hybrid functionals.

+### Reproducible Workflows
-- Raw input files and annotated output results provide full visibility into computational workflows and final outcomes.
+Complete input files and computational outputs are provided for transparency and reproducibility.

-- Feature 3 - Comprehensive Geometry Library
+### Molecular Geometry Library
-- Access all optimized molecular structures used in the study, formatted for seamless compatibility.
+Optimized molecular structures used in the study are available for direct use in quantum chemistry calculations.

+---

 ## 📦 Installation